chopraamhk/UKB_Ao_MRI/README.md

 Code has been taken from ```https://github.com/baiwenjia/ukbb_cardiac``` and debugged later for compatibility with TensorFlow's latest version (with cuda + cudnn).

+The below text is from the reference given below:
+To train the network end-to-end, we require the ground truth label map sequence across the time frames.
+However, the typical manual annotation is temporally sparse.
+For example, our dataset only has manual annotations at two time frames, end-diastole (ED) and end-systole (ES).
+In order to obtain the annotations at other time frames, we perform label propagation.
+Non-rigid image registration is performed to estimate the motion between each pair of successive time frames.
+Based on the motion estimate, the label map at each time frame is propagated from either ED or ES annotations, whichever is closer.
+For segmentation accuracy, we evaluate the Dice overlap metric and the mean contour distance between automated segmentation and manual annotation at ED and ES time frames.
 Reference : https://arxiv.org/abs/1808.00273

 # environment with tensorflow 1.15.0 (not recommended as a lot od functions have been deprecated and keras is included in the version tf2)